joe-irving/defundclimatechaos/_resources/style-guide.md

 ---
 layout: page
-title: Style
+title: Visual style guide
 main_nav_exclude: true
+summary: Unifying logo, colours, fonts and graphic elements to connect our actions together globally
+tags:
+- "Media and messaging"
+- "Art"
+image: /assets/images/og-image.png
 ---
 # Visual Style

 To help tie together the many diverse groups and actions taking place around the world on October 29, we invite UK groups to use any of the #DefundClimateChaos visual style elements as you choose.

 This could be in your action props and memorial design or digitally in any website, newsletter or social media content you wish to share.

 We encourage groups to maintain their own visual identity but pick and choose any elements of this style which you think will match.
 We think this will help connect your group to the wider day of action that will receive significant coverage globally.